Ali-Ansaripour/Server-Resource-Monitoring/README.md

 2. **Ensure Required Packages are Installed**

     Install the necessary packages using your package manager.
-For Termux, use:

     ```bash
     pkg update && pkg upgrade